 Your most common questions answered about Functional Medicine and health coaching, certification requirements, credentials, income, careers, and more.
-Explore the questions below or jump to the area you’d like to learn more.
+Explore the questions below or jump to a section to learn more.

 Health and wellness coaches are part wellness authority, part supportive mentor, and part behavior change specialist.
 They partner with clients who are seeking to enhance their well-being through self-directed, lasting changes in alignment with their values.
 Health coaches often work with clients to implement individualized food and lifestyle changes that meet the client’s unique needs and health goals.
 In the course of their work, health and wellness coaches display unconditional positive regard for their clients and a belief in clients’ capacity for change.
 They honor that each client is an expert on their own life, ensuring that all interactions are respectful and non-judgmental.

 Health Coaches provide their services in a few ways.
 They may provide one-on-one or group sessions offered through their own private coaching business or in collaboration with doctors and other wellness providers.
 Their role includes but is not limited to:

 While prior training in another healthcare discipline can be helpful, you do not need a background in healthcare in order to become a health coach.
 Successful health coaches come from a wide range of backgrounds, including business, marketing, life coaching, nursing, nutrition, yoga and fitness, massage therapy, art, design, education, and caregiving.

 A college degree is not necessary to become a health coach.
 The only requirements are an interest in the connection between food, behavior, and health, and the passion to help clients grow, feel supported, and make lasting lifestyle changes.